lightwastak3n/coding-problems/AoC/Advent_of_Code_2023.md

 ### Day 8
 Pretty straightforward.
 Should have done both parts at the same time.
 Small input so just store all ..A elements in a dict and output both parts at the end.
 `day8b.py` - both parts at the same time, math apparently has lcm method, ~30% faster than the first solution.

+### Day 9
+Mistakes: checked the input data but didn't saw negative numbers, that in turn caused a bug since I was checking the sum of the array to be 0 instead of all the numbers in it to be zero, Easiest second part of the problem so far, basically the same as first part.